beanbeanjuice/cafeBot/.github/pull_request_template.md

 - [ ] Documentation
 - [ ] Other: _____

-**Test Configuration**:
+---

+## Test Configuration
 * Hardware:
-    - CPU:
+    - CPU: AMD Ryzen 7 5800x3D
-    - GPU:
+    - GPU: Nvidia RTX 3080
-    - RAM:
+    - RAM: 32 GB DDR4 @ 3600 Mhz
-* JDK: Java Oracle OpenJDK 16
+* JDK: Java OpenJDK 21

-# Checklist:

-- [ ] This pull request has been linked to the appropriate issue on GitHub.
-(Use the development section on the right.)
+---

+## Checklist

-- [ ] The code follows the style [guidelines](https://github.com/beanbeanjuice/cafeBot/blob/master/CONTRIBUTING.md).
+- [ ] The code follows the style [guidelines](/CONTRIBUTING.md).
 - [ ] A self-review of the code was performed on GitHub.
 - [ ] Appropriate comments and javadocs were added in your code.
+- [ ] Appropriate tests were added.
 - [ ] Appropriate changes have been made to the documentation.
 - [ ] Appropriate changes have been made to the `README.md` file.
-- [ ] No warnings are produced when the code is run.
-- [ ] Appropriate tests exist for this pull request.
-- [ ] New and existing Maven CI tests have passed.
-- [ ] The pull request is properly merging into the correct branch.
-- [ ] All existing local code has been pushed to the GitHub repository.
-- [ ] Changes have been documented in the current draft [cafeBot Releases](https://github.com/beanbeanjuice/cafeBot/releases) update.